 So if you can read the letters on the ’20’ line (which is the green shaded line at the lower end of the chart) from 20 feet away – then you have 20/20 eyesight.

-However, most people are able to see better than 20/20.
-See under our results for more information.
+However, most people are able to see better than 20/20 after laser vision correction.
+See our laser eye surgery results for more information.

 According to the American Optometric Association, “20/20 vision is a term used to express normal visual acuity (the clarity or sharpness of vision) measured at a distance of 20 feet.
 If you have 20/20 vision, you can see clearly at 20 feet what should normally be seen at that distance.
 If you have 20/100 vision, it means that you must be as close as 20 feet to see what a person with normal vision can see at 100 feet.”